Gromov width of the disk cotangent bundle of spheres of revolution: Toric domains in the disk cotangent bundles of spheres of revolution

 The Hamiltonian flow of $H$ is a reparametrization of the cogeodesic flow defined on $T^*S$.
 Here, by cogeodesic flow we mean the flow associated to the vector field which is dual to the geodesic vector field via the bundle isomorphism given by the metric

 It is well known that the \emph{angular momentum} is an integral of motion for the Hamiltonian system defined by the energy.
-To define this function, consider the vector field $\partial_\theta = -y \partial_x + x \partial_y$ defined in Cartesian coordinates, that is, the vector field on $S$ that generates the rotations around the $z$-axis.
+To define this function, consider the vector field $\partial_\theta = -q_2 \partial_{q_1} + q_1 \partial_{q_2}$ defined in Cartesian coordinates, i.e., the vector field on $S$ that generates the rotations around the $z$-axis.
 We can define the angular momentum $J$ by

 We will now use the fact that $(H,J)$ is an integrable system to find action-angle coordinates.
 Moreover, we obtain strict contactomorphisms as stated in the theorem below.